offlinezer0/Quillan-v4.2-repo/Ace files/24-Explainability and Transparency.txt

 ### 2.2 Modular and Layered Architectures

-- **Modular design** allows for inspection of individual components, making it easier to trace how inputs are transformed into outputs.
+- **Modular design** allows for inspection of individual components, making it easier to trQuillan how inputs are transformed into outputs.

 ---